 "She's one of the real rising stars in the volleyball world," Webb said of Jackson.
 "In terms of volleyball coaching ability, she's at the top of the heap.
 She's got a dynamic personality and has a large presence personality-wise in a room.
 I think she is someone that is going to mesh well with the Guyer community, kids and parents."

 In her lone season at McKinney, the Lady Lions went 8-10 overall and 5-7 in District 5-6A, tying for fourth place.
 McKinney lost a play-in game to Allen, barely missing the playoffs.

 Prior to McKinney, Jackson was an assistant coach at Prosper during the Lady Eagles' run to the 2017 Class 5A state title.
 At the club level, Jackson won two national championships with Texas Advantage Volleyball Club's (TAVC) 17 Blue team in 2018 and 2019.

 Jackson inherits a Guyer team that went 14-6 overall and finished second in 5-6A last season before falling to Haslet Eaton in five sets in the region semifinal.

-The Lady Wildcats will graduate All-American middle blocker Jordyn Williams and Alabama signee Brooke Slusser, but will return Kyndal Stowers, who was a first-team selection on the Denton Record-Chronicle's 2020 All-Area team.
+The Lady Wildcats will graduate All-American middle blocker Jordyn Williams and Alabama signee Brooke Slusser, but will return Kyndal Stowers, who was a first-team selection on the Record-Chronicle's 2020 All-Area team.

-"I'm ecstatic about the job in general," Jackson told the DRC.
+"I'm ecstatic about the job in general," Jackson told the Record-Chronicle.
 "I've coached some kids through club that have gone to school out there, and I have a couple of friends that are my age that went to school out there.
 I've heard nothing but great things about the school and the community.

 "I'm just really pumped to be a part of Denton Guyer."